 TARA Energy Services is currently active in British Columbia, Alberta and Saskatchewan with the Canadian Headquarters located in Calgary, Alberta.

-UNITED STATES FORMATIONS
+UNITED STATES OIL AND GAS FORMATIONS

 1: PERMIAN: WESTERN TEXAS